cadet/CADET-Core/doc/modelling/crystallization.rst

 Constitutive equations
 ^^^^^^^^^^^^^^^^^^^^^^

 Constitutive equations describe the kinetic processes in the governing equations.
-The relative supersaturation :math:`s \geq 0` is:
+The relative supersaturation :math:`s>0` is:

 .. math::